NewJumper/Thats-A-Lot-Of-Items/README.md

 ###### *Most of the following content is either in progress or to be added*
 ---
 ### Some content within the mod:
-- New ores: aluminum, magnesium, osmium, tungsten, and uranium
+- New ores: aluminum, magnesium, osmium, tungsten, uranium, and plenty more
 - Alloys: carbonite, Futurite, Sermium, steel, and some mysterious alloys
 - Lots of natural generation: marble, limestone, evergreen trees, willow trees, and plants
 - New structures: 4 new dungeons you'll have to find and discover!